Dino Lalvani

-Dinesh "Dino" Lalvani (born 1973) is a British businessman, and the chairman and chief executive officer of Binatone, founded by his father Gulu Lalvani, and Hubble Connected - an IoT platform.
+Dinesh "Dino" Lalvani (born 1973) is a British businessman, and the chairman and chief executive officer of Binatone, founded by his father Gulu Lalvani, and Hubble Connected – an IoT platform.

 Career

 Lalvani purchased Binatone, a company that produces mobile phones, GPS devices, baby monitors and other cordless devices, from his father, Gulu Lalvani, in 2008.
 Since his acquisition, he has been the chairman and CEO of the company.
 He has previously been COO, and sales and marketing director.
 In 2012, Binatone became a global licensee of Motorola, producing audio equipment, GPS devices, dash cams, and other electronics under the brand.

 Lalvani is the CEO of the internet-of-things company Hubble Connected, which develops wireless products for Motorola.

 Personal life

-He has been married to Indian actress Lisa Haydon since 2016, and they have three chldren.
+He has been married to Indian actress Lisa Haydon since 2016, and they have three children.